 The key to the most cost-effective use of AWS lies in the responsible use of the services you choose.
 For example, you may need to scale up to 1,000 instances (servers) for a short-term load, and that will cost much.
 But if you don’t have a process in place to scale those instances back down during periods of low usage, you are paying for services you don’t need.

 One of the best places to start, in terms of cost-effective use of AWS, is with AWS itself.
-The company has developed, and continually updates, a document called Well Architected Framework – a compilation of best cloud computing best practices that includes hundreds of tips and strategies for cost savings.
+The company has developed, and continually updates, a document called Well-Architected Framework – a compilation of best cloud computing best practices that include hundreds of tips and strategies for cost savings.

 Below you will find three comprehensive cost optimization strategies based on those best practices, plus our extensive experience as a managed AWS support partner.